jimratliff/GenoMac-user/resources/docs_to_display_to_user/Keyboard_Maestro_how_to_configure.md

   - Note that this Keyboard Maestro macro will be visible under the Keyboard Maestro menubar status icon *only* when either (a) Keyboard Maestro or (b) Alfred Preferences is the active app.
 - ❑ Click on the “Register” button to confirm the assignments and complete the registration process.
 (You’ll hear: “Thank you!”)

-## Change the Status Menu Icon
+## (a) Set “Launch Engine at Login” and (b) change the Status Menu Icon
-NOTE: Although I have tried to do the following programmatically, the newer icon choice never sticks.
-Hence, we’ll do it interactively.

 - ❑ From the Keyboard Mastro status menu icon, choose “Launch Keyboard Maestro Editor”
 - ❑ After the Editor opens, open Settings… (⌘,)
-- In the General panel (which should be opened by default), find the “Status Menu Icon” setting
+- In the General panel (which should be opened by default)
+  - Turn ON ✅ “Launch at Login”
+  - Find the “Status Menu Icon” setting
     - ❑ Change the dropdown menu to “Classic”

+NOTE: Although I have tried to change the status menu icon programmatically, the newer icon choice never sticks.
+Hence, we’ll do it interactively

 ## Return to terminal and acknowledge
 - ❑ Type `done` to acknowledge that you’ve completed these manual steps.